zijiren233/aiproxy/README.md

 - Go 1.24+
 - Node.js 22+ (for frontend development)
-- PostgreSQL/MySQL (optional, SQLite by default)
+- PostgreSQL (optional, SQLite by default)
 - Redis (optional, for caching)

 ### Building from Source